graciry/alx-fe-reacts/form-handling/form-handling-react/README.md

 # Form Handling in React

 This project demonstrates form handling in React using both controlled components and Formik.
-The form captures user registration details, including username, email, and password.
+The form captures user registration details, including username, email, and password.This is form handling.

 ## Features